gkartsiotis/eSLP/README.md

 A. Description

 The m-files in this repository implement the eSLP algorithm.
 Currently we have uploaded the files and wrote documentation for the "core" issues; requirements, and how to regarding the setup and running the provided example, which includes a moving obstacle and terrain that changes through time.
 This is the first phase and will be succeeded by modifying the m-files because currently they are tailor-made to specific experiments and require that they along with compiler related files are installed in predetermined locations.
-These modification will be applied to other two setups we have used so far that include moving deforming obstacles and a bridge crane system, and will then be upload on this repository also.
+These modifications will be applied to two environments we have already examined which include moving deforming obstacles and a bridge crane system, and will then be upload on this repository also.

 B. Requirements